Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 When to Use WooCommerce

 - You already have a WordPress website.
-Since the platform uses the same admin interface, you will find it a lot easier to create and manage your online store.
+Since the platform uses the same admin interface, you will find it a lot easier to create and manage your WooCommerce online store.

 - If you have some coding experience, or you are interested in occasional fiddling with the source code, this could be a great choice for you.

-- When customer support is not that important to you, you can go for Woo.
+- When customer support is not that important to you, you can go for WooCommerce.
 While it is possible to get some help from the developers, you should be prepared to do some digging on your own.

 - If you plan to run an Amazon Affiliate site and want to have it all integrated into one.

-Does any of these situations sound familiar to you?
+Do any of these situations sound familiar to you?
 If yes, WooCommerce should be your weapon of choice for developing the e-commerce site.

 Both Shopify and WooCommerce are great options for creating an e-commerce site.
+In fact, they are amongst the best eCommerce platforms for small businesses.

 They only have major differences in WooCommerce vs Shopify with regards to their UX.
 One offers a polished interface with simple steps to start your online store, but comes at a monthly price.